groonga/groonga/doc/source/reference/commands/select.rst

-Groonga supports not only counting grouped records but also finding the maximum and/or minimum value from grouped records, summing values in grouped records.
+Groonga supports not only counting grouped records but also finding the maximum and/or minimum value from grouped records, summing values in grouped records and so on.
 See :ref:`select-drilldown-related-parameters` for details.

 Parameters
 ----------